Ball Python Care 101 for Beginners

 In addition to being comfortable, the ideal substrates for ball pythons hold humidity well, can deal with the weight of an adult ball python without becoming compacted, and can absorb and contain their messes efficiently.

-There are many types of substrate on the market, but some of the best candidates include bioactive substrate, cypress mulch (also known as forest floor substrate), coconut husk/coir/fiber, orchid bark (also known as Repta-Bark), or kraft paper.
+There are many types of ball python substrate on the market, but some of the best candidates include:

-For a detailed product review of our suggested substrates, check out our guide on the best bedding for ball pythons.
+For a detailed product review of suitable substrates, check out our guide on the best bedding for ball pythons.

 Temperature